Routing-Miniproject/Routing/userREADME.md

 ```
 ## 5 - Get weight
 ```
-This operation is used to find the shortest path from the start to the end vertex.
+This operation is used to calculate weight of an edge, ie., time taken to cross a road.

 INPUT:
 The following information must be entered: